gera0100-0101/NotionService/README.md

  └─ main.py

 ```
-api/ folder has an Rest/Websocket endpoints
+api/ folder has an Rest/Websocket endpoints<br>
-services/ floder has an services with backend logic
+services/ floder has an services with backend logic<br>
-main.py is the main script that start the whole backend app
+main.py is the main script that start the whole backend app<br>